-In the past 3 years… on the day of a report release… the market moves 425% more than usual.
+In the past 3 years… on the day of a jobs report release… the market moves 425% more than usual.

 That means these reports make the market move 5 times bigger than the average day.

 And in the past two years…